 For each performance area, we assign one of five ratings:

-What is the School Performance Rating?
+What is the Minneapolis School Finder Rating?

-The School Performance Rating (SPR) is a tool to help families understand & interact with school data, empowering them to advocate for their children’s success.
+The Minneapolis School Finder Rating (MSFR) is a tool to help families understand & interact with school data, empowering them to advocate for their children’s success.
 Families, school representatives, & community leaders collectively developed this multi-measure definition of school quality.
 Each eligible school in the Minneapolis School Finder (MSF) receives a percentage value which reflects how well they are doing.
 These percentages are divided into color bands with red being the lowest rating a school can receive & blue being the highest.
 The order of rating the colors is Red, Orange, Yellow, Green, Blue.

-The SPR replaces the previous academic rating in the MSF with a more holistic measure, adding climate & equity measures to complement traditional academic benchmarks.
+The MSFR replaces the previous academic rating in the MSF with a more holistic measure, adding climate & equity measures to complement traditional academic benchmarks.
 Many cities–including Chicago, Denver, & New York City–employ similar ratings for their schools.

-What goes into the School Performance Rating?
+What goes into the Minneapolis School Finder Rating?

-The SPR has three components: Academics, Climate, & Equity.
+The MSFR has three components: Academics, Climate, & Equity.
 Combined, these make up a holistic rating.
 Each component is calculated from different measures that indicate a school’s quality in that area.
 Rating metrics differ between traditional high schools & schools serving grades K-8.

 Component | K8 Metrics | High School Metrics | Alternative HS Metrics |